 Palm Cove, 24 °C, Cairns, Northern Queensland

 Cairns is full of beautiful beaches and Palm Cove is a favoured location.
-This gorgeous beach area has water temperature in the winter around 24 degrees Celcius.
+This gorgeous beach area has a water temperature in the winter of around 24 degrees Celcius.

 During the summer, the water temperature is said to be around 29 degrees Celcius.
 That five-degree difference really makes Palm Cove an attractive beachfront during the summer months!